Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 ## Introduction
 [Back to Top](#notes "Back to Top")<br>
 In this section we will investigate reading **input from the USB serial port** and using it to affect our code operation.
-We will also look at a few C-language **syntax**, some **for** and **while** loops (we won't look at **until** loops), and **#define** macros for debugging.
+We will also look at a few C-language **syntax** items, some **for** and **while** loops (we won't look at **until** loops), and **#define** macros for debugging.
 I left some debugging code in so you can see a couple of debugging techniques.

-Some of the code might get a little complicated.
+Some of the code might get a little complicated at this early stage in your learning to code.
 It might feel like drinking from a fire hose.
 Don't worry, this is a first introduction so just try to follow the flow and get used to what code does.
 We will cover many of these topics again in the [https://github.com/Mark-MDO47/ArduinoClass](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class").

 What will you want to pay attention to or return to when you have a need?
 - General useful C language: